-By developing its national Single Window, Cameroon has already made considerable progress towards digitalising trade processes.
-With assistance from the Global Alliance for Trade Facilitation (the Alliance), it is now working to enable the digital exchange of electronic phytosanitary certificates – ePhytos – with other countries through the International Plant Protection Convention (IPPC) Hub.
+By developing its national Single Window, Cameroon had already made considerable progress towards digitalising trade processes.
+With assistance from the Alliance, it enabled the digital exchange of electronic phytosanitary certificates – ePhytos – with other countries through the International Plant Protection Convention (IPPC) Hub.

 Phytosanitary certificates confirm that international shipments of plants and plant products are free of pests and disease and therefore safe to import.
 These paper documents are posted, couriered, or accompany international shipments.
 They can take days for exporters to obtain and are prone to errors, loss, and counterfeiting, potentially resulting in spoiled goods, additional port charges, and frustrated customers.

-Guichet Unique pour le Commerce Exterieur (GUCE), the Single Window operator, has conducted initial test exchanges with the IPPC ePhyto Hub.
-Now, the Alliance is supporting it in completing test exchanges and in implementing electronic signature (eSignature) technology to enable the exchange of ePhytos with European Union (EU) member states.
+Guichet Unique pour le Commerce Exterieur (GUCE), the Single Window operator, had conducted initial test exchanges with the IPPC ePhyto Hub.
+The Alliance supported it in completing test exchanges and in implementing electronic signature technology to enable the exchange of ePhytos with European Union member states.

 Cameroon is among the main producers of cocoa beans in the world and aims through ePhyto adoption to increase exports of this and other lucrative crops, including wood and wood products, bananas, coffee, cotton, rubber, and maize.